‘Maze of Mourning’, the English translation of Frieda

 In Maze of Mourning, Frieda Voorhorst describes the

-reflexive: in a detached way, she looks at her own emotions,
+style is reflexive: in a detached way, she looks at her

-thoughts and actions in retrospect.
-In this way, the book
+own emotions, thoughts and actions in retrospect.
+In this

-is contemplative without being weighty: it focusses on the
+way, the book is contemplative without being weighty: it

-mother, her two sisters and her two brothers provide for a
+her mother, her two sisters and her two brothers provide

-stays light-footed.
-Sometimes the book is even outright
+writing stays light-footed.
+Sometimes the book is even

 For readers who have to live through a similar period, the